Objectivco/CGD_EDDSL_Magic/README.md

 # Changelog

+## Version 0.3.2
+- Composer package.
+- Update EDD_SL_Plugin_Updater.
+- Add some utility functions that we use internally that you may find useful.

 ## Version 0.3.1
-- Add trainling slash to remote API url.
+- Add trailing slash to remote API url.
 Fixes odd bug with wp_remote_get().

 ## Version 0.3
 - Added theme update support!